 Another historic site is Vienna’s Central Cemetery, which is called Zentralfriedhof.
 The final resting place is home to over 2.5 million tombs, which is a number that is higher than the city’s current population.
 You can find the tombs of Brahms, Beethoven, Gluck, Schoenberg, Schubert, and Strauss in the cemetery.

-When it comes to topography, Austria is primarily made up of mountains.
+One of the interesting facts on Austria is that when it comes to topography, Austria is primarily made up of mountains.
 The Austrian Alps cover just over 62% of the country’s land area.
-Europe’s second highest and prominent peak is Großglockner, which stands at 3,798 meters with a prominence of 2,423 meters.
+Europe’s second-highest and prominent peak is Großglockner, which stands at 3,798 meters with a prominence of 2,423 meters.

 Indeed, Austria is defined by a mountainous terrain as the country features 13 peaks that are above 3,000 meters and 34 peaks above 2,000 meters.
 The country also boasts spell-binding cascades.
 The Krimml Falls, or Krimmler Wasserfalle, in the state of Salzburg are Europe’s tallest waterfalls.
 They extend to a height of 380 meters.

 Random Facts About Austria

 Vienna Is Considered As One Of The World’s Best Cities To Live In

 If you see the rank of the best cities to live in the world, you can be certain that it includes Vienna.